28. AGX Dynamics API Access

 IMPLEMENT_GAME_MODULE(FDefaultGameModuleImpl, MyBarrier);

-We declare the functions we wish to provide in header files in the Barrier module’s Public subdirectory.
-There header files will be included in source files that belong to non-barrier modules so no AGX Dynamics headers may be included here.
+We declare the functions, classes, and other symbols we wish to provide in header files in the Barrier module’s Public subdirectory.
+These header files will be included in source files that belong to non-barrier modules so no AGX Dynamics headers may be included here.
 All references to AGX Dynamics objects must be passed as Barrier objects.
 The AGX Dynamics for Unreal plugin provides a library of such Barrier types for the most commonly used AGX Dynamics classes and additional Barrier types may be declared in the project-specific Barrier module.

 An example that can manipulate a native AGX Dynamics rigid body: